Simple yet flexible natural sorting in Python.

 The recommended way to run tests is with tox.
 After installing tox, running tests is as simple as executing the following in the natsort directory:

-If you do not wish to use tox, you can install the testing dependencies and run the tests manually using pytest - natsort contains a Pipfile for use with pipenv that makes it easy for you to install the testing dependencies:
+If you do not wish to use tox, you can install the testing dependencies with the dev-requirements.txt file and then run the tests manually using pytest.

-$ pipenv install --skip-lock --dev $ pipenv run python -m pytest
+$ pip install -r dev-requirements.txt $ python -m pytest

 Note that above I invoked python -m pytest instead of just pytest - this is because the former puts the CWD on sys.path.